top of page

 FHA existing property condition screening checklist

-This list is for reference only and does not guarantee compliance with FHA Minimum Property Requirements.
-Minimum Property Requirements are to ensure the health and
+This list serves as a reference only and does not assure adherence to FHA Minimum Property Requirements, which are designed to safeguard the health and safety of individuals.

 Site hazards and nuisances